ammar-tanwar/bloglearnbay/posts/introduction-to-simple-linear-regression-in-machine-learning.md

 ## Where to learn SLR?

-If you want to learn more about the application of SLR in ML, you can join[ IBM certified Learnbay Data science and AI certification courses](https://www.learnbay.co/data-science-course/data-science-and-ai/).
+If you want to learn more about the application of SLR in ML, you can join <a href="https://www.learnbay.co/data-science-course/data-science-and-ai/" target="_blank">IBM certified Learnbay Data science and AI certification courses</a>.
 The data science course syllabus of Learnbay offers balanced learning scopes on both statistics and programming- the two key pillars of data science career growth.
 Our AI and ML courses are available for both fresh graduates and working professionals.
 All of our courses are entitled to real-time industrial projects and live online classes.
 Our course is available in all the prime cities across India, such as Mumbai, Kolkata, Bengaluru, Hyderabad, Delhi, Lucknow, and Patna.

-To learn more about Learnaby Data science, AI, and ML courses, and book a telephonic counseling session,[ click](https://calendly.com/learnbay-ai/telephonic-discussion-learnbay?month=2020-11) here.
+To learn more about Learnaby Data science, AI, and ML courses, and book a telephonic counseling session, <a href="https://calendly.com/learnbay-ai/telephonic-discussion-learnbay?month=2020-11" target="_blank" rel="nofollow">click</a> here.